-Save Plankton, Save the Oceans!Back To News
+Save Plankton, Save the Oceans!Back to stories

 Ms. McNamara’s Grade 7 class at Tamarac Education Centre recently learned about a very tiny, but very important sea species called plankton.
 While Ms. McNamara was teaching her class about the oceans she realized they did not know what plankton was.
 Although they are some of the smallest creatures in the ocean, they feed the biggest fish and whales.
 That means the health of the entire ocean rests on these tiny organisms.